Spring clean your finances in 7 easy steps

 4. Check out this season’s hottest new offers

-Internet plans change often because of the ongoing rollout of the NBN to different areas and technology upgrades.
-Check regularly to make sure you’re getting a good deal on your speed (bandwidth) and download capacity – you might be stuck on an old legacy plan and switching over to a new one could net you a speed boost or a cheaper deal.
+Check regularly to make sure you’re getting a good deal on your internet speed (bandwidth) and download capacity – you might be stuck on an old legacy plan and switching over to a new one could net you a speed boost or a cheaper deal.

-5. Fold all your super into one neat pile
+5. Fold all your superannuation into one neat pile

 Got multiple superannuation accounts?
 If you said yes, you could be literally losing money on unnecessary fees as you read this.
 Why not consolidate into one?
 While you’re at it, take the time to weigh up the fee vs return trade-off to make sure your super is giving you the most bang for your buck.
 Remember, the longer your savings stay in your account, the more your balance will grow thanks to compound interest.